Workshops 1:00 – 5:00 (COTC) (college)

 Parking: Free parking is available behind the Roscoe Village Visitor’s Center, behind COTC, near the entrance to Roscoe and on the street (the street will be open).

 Private Lessons: Again this year there is an opportunity for private lessons.
-Please visit the Private Lessons page for more information about the schedule and fees.
+Please visit the Private Lessons page for more information about it.

 Workshops: There is something here for everyone – from beginning to advanced musicians – to learn.
-Workshops are offered for mountain dulcimer, hammered dulcimer, bowed psaltery, ukulele, penny whistle, and autoharp.
-This year there will also be workshops on how to download sheet music onto your iPad or android tablet.
+Workshops are offered for mountain dulcimer, hammered dulcimer, bowed psaltery, ukulele, penny whistle, banjo and autoharp.
 You may register on the days(s) of the workshops.

 Workshop tickets will be required for entry into the workshops.